esinkei/studentrecordkeepingsystem/README.md

 - Code is split into `record` (storage) and `ui` (interaction) modules for clarity.
 - Functions and data types are documented in headers; implementation favors readable, straightforward control flow.

-### License
-No license specified by the original project.
-Add one if you plan to distribute.